magento/architecture/design-documents/frontend/technical-vision.md

 For **performance** reasons, JavaScript should only be used for cheap operations on the front end, reserving expensive operations for a services layer.
 It's worth calling out that we could achieve even more code sharing if this API were written in JavaScript.
 For practical reasons, however, it makes more sense to leverage internal PHP resources for this task.

 ## Browser Support
 All users should have a **consistent** user experience.
 For the best **performance**, those with the latest browsers should not be penalized by incurring an additional payload hit than those with older browsers.
-To achieve this goal, we download just the [polyfills](https://remysharp.com/2010/10/08/what-is-a-polyfill) needed for our sites, tailored to each browser via [Polyfill.io](https://polyfill.io) feature detection.

-> We test browser support with a test suite for each feature.
-A browser is considered compliant only if it passes all the tests, so this is a reasonably comprehensive test rather than a naïve feature-detect.

-_TODO: Investigate building two separate [TypeScript][] builds, one that compiles down to ES5 and another lighter-weight modern build, specifically for modern browsers.
-Depending on how well Polyfill.io works, the modern build might be all we need._
+There are [various ways](https://polyfill.io) to achieve this goal; however, an in-house approach might be warranted to prevent the stability issues of relying on 3rd party resources.
+One idea would be to publish multiple build targets, tailored to various environments.

 ## React UI Component Library